Asienwald/ElCare/README.md

 docker run -p 5000:5000 <container-id>`
     * Alternatively, you can use the currently hosted server at [https://scdf-x-ibm-web.herokuapp.com/](https://scdf-x-ibm-web.herokuapp.com/) (This url is hardcoded in many aspects of this system).
     * If you set up a server, make sure you can connect to it through https
-3. If you are checking the dashboard, or using the device monitoring feature, login with the default credentials
+3. If you are checking the dashboard, login with the default credentials
     * Username: `GodMode`
     * Password: `yeshucpo`

+#### Setting up an external device to monitor
+An external device (eg. old smartphone/ laptop) can act as a second set of microphone and camera to detect any falls and loud sounds.
+1.

 ### Setting up sample IOT Device
 1. Use an ESP8266.
 2. Connect a sound sensor to GPIO 5, and a PIR sensor to GPIO 4.
-8. Provide power to all components
+3. Provide power to all components
-9. Fill in the Wifi AP Name and Password and replace the server url with your own.
+4. Fill in the Wifi AP Name and Password and replace the server url with your own.
 Upload the sketch in [`IOT Hardware/SimpleMonitoring/`](https://github.com/Asienwald/SCDF-x-IBM-Lifesavers-Innovation/tree/master/IOT%20Hardware/SimpleMonitoring)
-10. To use the temperature sensor, connect a DHT22 sensor to GPIO 0, and uncomment the appropriate  lines of code
+5. To use the temperature sensor, connect a DHT22 sensor to GPIO 0, and uncomment the appropriate  lines of code

 ## Built with